What does your business website need to increase leads and conversions? A way to sign up or purchase!

-Sign up forms not only increase leads, but they also help businesses grow their
+Sign-up forms not only increase leads but also help businesses grow their

 mailing lists and learn more about the people interested in their company.
 And

 while they only take a few minutes to set up, they could actually have a much

 larger role in how well your pages perform.

 By the end of this article, you will know how to create an